 The best sources for assistance on the academic content of your proposal are the program announcement, a program officer or even a reviewer if available, and your professional colleagues.

 Sometimes a funder will make available a list of previous recipients of funding; it may useful for you to contact one or more of them.

 Although the Associate Director of Foundation, Corporate and Government Relations is not a specialist in your field, he will be happy to review your proposal.
 He can offer an opinion on how specifically you address the elements of the program announcement, and help to spot any clerical errors or missing information.
 He can also help you to compose your budget, which the Grant and Financial Accountant will check for errors before approving it.

 Many funders explain their decision-making process, so that you know when to expect notification of whether or not you have won an award.
 It often takes at least six months.

 If you gain funding, congratulations!
-Please notify the Assistant to the Provost and work with the Grant and Financial Accountant or the Associate Controller to make the arrangements needed to accept and to administer your award.
+Please notify the Assistant to the Provost and work with the Grant and Financial Accountant to make the arrangements needed to accept and to administer your award.
 Your funder will require reports of how you spend the grant in accordance with your proposal, and the results.
-Although you administer your own award, the Associate Director of Foundation, Corporate and Government Relations can set up a file and help you to track reporting requirements and due dates.
+Although you administer your own award, the Associate Director of Foundation, Corporate and Government Relations is happy to help.